ANHIG/IMGTHLA/README.md

 Files designated “X_nuc.txt”, where X is a locus or gene, contain the nucleotide coding sequences (CDS).
 Please note that alleles that contain non-coding variations may be identical at the CDS level.

 Files designated “X_gen.txt”, where X is a locus or gene, contain genomic DNA sequences.
-Please note for alleles that do not possess genomic sequences, or where there is only a single genomic sequence at the locus, a file will not be produced.
+Please note that for alleles that do not possess genomic sequences there will be no entry in the file, or where there is only a single genomic sequence at the locus, a file will not be produced.

 For further information on the construction of these text files, please refer to the description available here: http://www.ebi.ac.uk/ipd/imgt/hla/nomenclature/alignments.html